 Yes, you can fight a murder charge and there are several strong defenses we may be able to use in your case.
+A violent crimes lawyer in Los Angeles can best advise you of which approach is likely to be most effective for your situation.
 Depending on the circumstances, any of the following defenses may work:

-Self-defense.
-You have a right to use force, or even cause a death, if you are defending yourself from an immediate threat.
+You have a right to use force, or even cause death, if you are defending yourself from an immediate threat.
 We can help you decide if your case may qualify as self-defense.

-Insanity.
-This is a defense we do not use unless it is necessary.
-Most defendants do not want to be labeled this way, but there are times when it may be the only way to avoid a conviction.
-This defense is appropriate if there is evidence that you may suffer from a mental disability or mental illness.
+This defense is not to be used unless it is necessary.
+It is appropriate if there is evidence that you may have a mental disability or mental illness.
 All we have to prove is that you could not understand the lethal nature of your actions when you took them, or that you were not able to tell right from wrong at the time you acted.
-Used carefully, this can be a very powerful defense.

 These are not the only ways to fight a murder charge, and it’s possible to construct a different defense that fits the specifics of your case.
 A good defense can be the difference between life in prison and moving on with your life.
 In some cases, you may even be able to resolve your case without ever going to trial.

-Talk to a Los Angeles Murder Attorney for Free
+Talk to a Los Angeles Murder and Homicide Defense Attorney for Free